Symmetry-protected dissipative preparation of matrix product states: Scaling of imperfection in Rydberg-EIT implementation

 where we neglect the second term which can be made small compared to the first if we choose $\tau_c=\O(\ln n)$.
 As we can see, the predominant source of error is due to the imperfect initial chains, whose errors add linearly.

-This linear scaling of error is indeed very favorable for \emph{many-body state} preparation protocol.
+This linear scaling of error is indeed very favorable for a many-body state preparation protocol.
 To put this in perspective, let us estimate how the effective temperature $T_\eff$ scales in our connection procedure.
 We define the effective temperature through the relation

-where $\rho(E)$ is the density of state at energy $E$, and we assume that $T_\eff$ is sufficiently small.
+where $\rho(E)$ is the density of states at energy $E$, and we assume that $T_\eff$ is sufficiently small.
 Now we consider connecting two length-$n_1$ chains at effective temperature $T_1$ (with errors $1-\F_1$).
 After connection, we have a chain of length $n_2\approx 2n_1$, with bounded error $1-\F_2\lesssim 2(1-\F_1)$.
-Corresponding effective temperature $T_2$ of the connected chain can be estimated from
+The corresponding effective temperature $T_2$ of the connected chain can be estimated from